 Welcome to St. Matthew Lutheran Church

 We celebrate Divine Service each Sunday.
 We gather together at the call of God to receive the gifts that He so graciously wishes to pour out on us.
 It is His Service to us.
 In each element of the service, every tradition, and every ceremony confesses the promises of grace found in God's Word.
-As we gather together in fellowship in our small congregation here on the south shore of Kauai, we know that believers around the world are celebrating with us, receiving the same Body and Blood, using the same traditions, and praying many of the same prayers.
+As we gather together in fellowship in our small congregation here on the island of Kauai, we know that believers around the world are celebrating with us, receiving the same Body and Blood, using the same traditions, and praying many of the same prayers.

-St. Mathew began as a small group of families that came to the Lutheran faith from a wide range of Christian backgrounds.
+St. Matthew began as a small group of families that came to the Lutheran faith from a wide range of Christian backgrounds.
 Almost every adult member converted to Lutheranism being granted a desire for a worship that is centered around what God does for us, learning a deep respect for God's Law and a great appreciation for the Good News of His Grace especially considering our failure to perfectly keep His Law.
-For most of us there was much study and personal searching to find a church that focused on what God does for us, and the Grace God offers us in the person and work of His Son, our Lord and Savior, Jesus Christ.
+For most of us there was much study and personal searching to find a church that focused on what God does for us, and the grace God offers us in the person and work of His Son, our Lord and Savior, Jesus Christ.
 It is His righteousness that redeems our pitiful attempts to love our neighbor and His gifts that continue to strengthen us for that service of our neighbor.

-We are a mission endeavor of the California/Nevada/Hawaii district of the Lutheran Church-Missouri Synod.
+We are a mission endeavor of the California/Nevada/Hawaii district of the Lutheran Church-Missouri Synod

 The word synod means "walking together," and that is what we desire to do - walk together with other churches in what we believe (doctrine) and the way we do things (practice).
 In a synod, individual congregations link themselves together and to the other congregations through a common confession of faith and life.